 Sounds like the fifties to me.

-Darrin’s constant rants about being the head of the household and demanding she stop using witchcraft, becomes more egregious when his daughter is born a witch and he then outlaws her nature as well.
-Sadly, it is hard to watch for it takes me back to a time when women were expected to do the bidding of their husbands and act as society deemed a proper wife should, cleaning, cooking and childcare.
+Darrin’s constant rants about being the head of the household and demanding she stop using witchcraft, becomes more egregious when his daughter is born a witch and he outlaws her nature as well.
+Sadly, it is hard to watch for it takes me back to a time when women were expected to do the bidding of their husbands.
+To always act as society deemed a proper wife should, cleaning, cooking and childcare.

 I am absolutely not saying those are not wonderfully virtuous aspects of a woman’s life, but it should be her choice.
-No one should diminish any choice a woman makes that will fulfill her and make her happy.
+No one should diminish any option a woman makes that will fulfill and make her happy.

 At this point I must stress that I am well aware it was a comedy and make believe, and no I don’t believe in witches, but of course Tinkerbell is another issue.

-Yet the theme of the show, husband against wife or witch, his power over her powers and her inability to be herself and have to sneak around just to be her true self, is yet another reason women of the fifties were brainwashed into such behavior.
+Yet the egregious theme of the show, is simply husband against wife or witch, his power over her powers and her inability to be herself.
+She’s forced to sneak around just to be her true self, another reason women of the fifties were brainwashed into such behavior.
 Of course there is always Lucy who wants to be in Ricky’s show and need I say more?

-This is not comedy to women who were raised in a time when their opportunities were limited to what society and their father’s felt was appropriate for women.
-Raised in a home where women were expected to be no more than wives and mothers and a daughter’s duty was to get her MRS degree and provide her parents with grandchildren and a successful husband I can speak firsthand of the damage these attitudes can inflict.
+This is not comedy to women who were raised in a time when their opportunities were limited to what society and their father’s felt was appropriate.
+Raised in a home where women were expected to be no more than wives and mothers.
+Where a daughter’s duty was to get her MRS degree and provide her parents with grandchildren and a successful husband.
+Yes, I can speak firsthand of the damage these attitudes can inflict.

-A man demanding we be something other than what we were, denying our visions or dreams for ourselves and having to bow to the male order sentenced too many women to failure to live up to their potential and achieve their dreams.
+A man demanding we be something other than what we are, denying our visions or dreams and having to bow to the male order, caused too many women not to live up to their potential and achieve their dreams.

 Watching reruns of this show I wince at his very vocal demands that Samantha bend to his will.

 Perhaps even sadder is the fact Samantha continues to use her powers behind Darrin’s back.
-That he hates his mother-in-law because she simply wants her daughter to be who she truly is and have the life she was raised to enjoy is selfish and petty.
+That he hates his mother-in-law because she simply wants her daughter to be who she truly is.
+To have the life she was raised to enjoy is selfish and petty of caveman Darrin.

-Samantha’s desire to live mortally feels hollow in that she continues to use her powers and thus has not truly committed to a life without witchcraft.
+Samantha’s desire to live mortally feels hollow.
+She continues to use her powers and thus has not truly committed to a life without witchcraft.
 Is a good marriage one that has both partners hiding and sneaking around to do the things they enjoy, but the other forbids?

 Using her abilities proves she is comfortable with her own self and is only bowing to his demands to please him.
 This is even sadder that a woman would deny herself to appease a man.